Eric Dickerson

-Eric Demetric Dickerson (born September 2, 1960) is an American former professional football player who was a running back in the National Football League (NFL) for 11 seasons.
-Dickerson played college football for the Mustangs of Southern Methodist University and was recognized as an All-American.
-He was selected in the first round of the 1983 NFL Draft and played professionally for the Los Angeles Rams, Indianapolis Colts, Los Angeles Raiders, and Atlanta Falcons of the NFL.
+Eric Demetric Dickerson (born September 2, 1960) is an American former professional football player who was a running back for 11 seasons in the National Football League (NFL).
+He played college football for the SMU Mustangs, earning unanimous All-American honors in 1982.
+Dickerson was selected second overall in the 1983 NFL draft by the Los Angeles Rams, and later played for the Indianapolis Colts, Los Angeles Raiders, and Atlanta Falcons.
 During his NFL career, he rushed for over 13,000 yards.
 He holds the NFL's single-season rushing record with 2,105 yards, set in 1984.
 Dickerson was inducted into the Pro Football Hall of Fame in 1999 and, in 2019, was named to the NFL 100th Anniversary All-Time Team.
 He is widely regarded as one of the greatest running backs of all time.
 He wore prescription goggles throughout his career due to myopia.

-College career
+Recruitment and college career

-Dickerson committed to Texas A&M before reconsidering and deciding amongst Oklahoma, Southern California and Southern Methodist University (SMU).
-His great-great aunt talked him into staying in the state of Texas to attend Southern Methodist University because she liked SMU coach Ron Meyer.
-Dickerson was the subject of recruiting controversy when he started driving a new Pontiac Trans-Am during his senior year of high school.
-According to "myth," Dickerson began driving a new Pontiac Trans-Am automobile about the same time he committed to A&M, and, when he signed with SMU, he suddenly was not driving the Trans-Am because it had been destroyed by a vengeful Aggie".
-Ron Meyer famously called the car, the "Trans A&M." At the time he said his grandmother from Mexico bought it for him.
-Dickerson still refuses to answer on whether or not he accepted anything to attend SMU, saying, "Even if I did take something, I still wouldn't tell."
+Dickerson committed to Texas A&M University before reconsidering and deciding amongst the University of Oklahoma, University of Southern California and Southern Methodist University (SMU).
+His great-grandaunt talked him into staying in the state of Texas to attend SMU because she liked Mustangs coach Ron Meyer.
+Dickerson was the subject of recruiting controversy when he started driving a new Pontiac Trans Am during his senior year of high school.
+According to myth, Dickerson began driving the vehicle about the same time he committed to A&M, and, when he signed with SMU, he purportedly stopped driving the vehicle because it "had been destroyed by a vengeful Aggie".
+Ron Meyer called the car the "Trans A&M".
+At the time, he said his grandmother from Mexico had purchased it for him.
+Dickerson has refused to answer whether he accepted anything to attend SMU, saying, "Even if I did take something, I still wouldn't tell."
+He later admitted that SMU paid him $500 or $1000 a month.
+In 2022, Dickerson admitted that the Trans Am had been paid for by A&M boosters, and that in an attempt to hide the impropriety one of his family members made the purchase and was reimbursed by the boosters.
+He said he later sold the car to an SMU teammate.

 Initially, Dickerson shared carries with Craig James and Charles Waggoner, all three blue-chip recruits in 1979.
 Waggoner was hurt returning a kickoff their freshman season, leaving Dickerson and James to lead SMU's running attack, called the Pony Express.
 Dickerson gained 4,450 yards on 790 carries to break Earl Campbell’s Southwest Conference record for yards and attempts.
 His 48 career touchdowns tied Doak Walker’s SMU total for career scoring.
 In his senior year, despite splitting time with James, Dickerson finished third in the Heisman Trophy voting, behind Herschel Walker and John Elway.
 He was also a first-team All-American in 1982 and a second-team All-American in 1981.